 Our suggestions for radical site surgery:

 1Use a theme that’s fast loading.
 And we don’t mean “mediocre” fast.
 We mean faster than greased lightening.
 Built and tested for speed.
 Don’t believe theme author’s speed bluster.
 Test it – or don’t buy it.
 If you must use a page builder, we recommend Elementor (with caution) – or wait (forever?) and see what Gutenberg offers.

 We prefer a free theme because they’re not loaded with features.
 Paid themes are usually gold-plated and over-engineered with non-features.
-Free speed theme recommendations include: Basic theme, Tiny Hestia, GeneratePress, and Twenty-seventeen default theme.
+Free speed theme recommendations include: Basic theme, Tiny Hestia, Astra, GeneratePress, and Twenty-seventeen default theme.
 Many don’t activate code baggage like jQuery or Font Awesome.
-You can stripped them of anything lacking substance.
+You can strip them of anything lacking substance.

-Do you think those are insignificant improvements?
+Do you think these insignificant improvements?
 Think again.
 Speed theme authors are deliberate in removing non-features for mobile speed benefits.
 It’s unconventional and bold.
 If pages weigh 5 megabytes to 3 megabytes – or even 2 megabytes, they’re doomed to fail for mobile user experience.
 The goal is superb quality pages weighing 100k to 500k.

 3Install proven fast-loading plugins.
 Avoid popular plugins like Yoast SEO and Contact Form 7 and many others.
 This includes WP Rocket, which functions great, but adds drag.
 Yep.
 32-milliseconds of site drag to every page.
 Yes – believe it – a caching plugin slowing things down while speeding things up – oddity.
 We build WP Rocket’s features with discrete plugins.
 It takes at least 4 plugin – but adds only 4 milliseconds to load time instead.